DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 `pageLoadTimeout` | Number  |  Specifies the time (in milliseconds) TestCafe waits for the `window.load` event to fire after the `DOMContentLoaded` event.
 After the timeout passes or the `window.load` event is raised (whichever happens first), TestCafe starts the test.
 You can set this timeout to `0` to skip waiting for `window.load`. | `3000`
 `speed`           | Number  | Specifies the test execution speed.
 A number between `1` (fastest) and `0.01` (slowest).
 If an [individual action's](../../test-api/actions/action-options.md#basic-action-options) speed is also specified, the action speed setting overrides the test speed. | `1`
 `stopOnFirstFail`    | Boolean | Defines whether to stop a test run if a test fails.
 You do not need to wait for all the tests to finish to focus on the first error. | `false`
+`disablePageCaching` | Boolean | Prevents the browser from caching the page content.
+When navigation to a cached page occurs in [role code](../../test-api/authentication/user-roles.md), local and session storage content is not preserved.
+Set `disablePageCaching` to `true` to retain the storage items after navigation.
+For more information, see [Troubleshooting: Test Actions Fail After Authentication](../../test-api/authentication/user-roles.md#test-actions-fail-after-authentication).
+You can also disable page caching [for an individual fixture or test](../../test-api/test-code-structure.md#disable-page-caching).

 After all tests are finished, call the [testcafe.close](testcafe.md#close) function to stop the TestCafe server.